NFPN/dotnet-study-projects/README.md

-# Study Projects
+# .Net Study Projects

-This is a solution for studying technologies, skill improvement and problem solving
+This is a solution for studying technologies, skill improvement and problem solving in C#